viktor-nikolov/MicroBlaze-DDR3-tutorial/MicroBlaze_hw_design_tutorial/Readme.md

 - Everything is clocked by the 200 MHz clock from the Clocking Wizard except the ram_interconnect AXI Master interface, i.e., the interface connecting ram_interconnect and MIG.
   This interface must be clocked by the output ui_clk from the MIG (in our case it is ¼ of the DDR3 RAM clock, i.e. 81.25 MHz).

--
+- It's OK that the ram_interconnect has the Master interface running on 81.25 MHz and Slave interfaces running on 200 MHz.
+One of the AXI Interconnect features is providing a bridge over two different clock domains.
+  The overall throughput is, of course, limited by the slower of the clocks.

+- Reset is done by the peripheral_aresetn outputting from the Processor System Reset IP for the MicroBlaze (rst_clk_wiz_0_200M).
+The Processor System Reset IP ensures that this reset signal is synchronized with the 200 MHz clock.
+  The only exception is again the ram_interconnect AXI Master interface, whose reset must be synchronized with the clock MIG.ui_clk.
+To achieve that the automation created a second Processor System Reset IP (rst_mig_7series_0_81M).

 ## Generating output

 To make sure that nothing was missed, click the Validate Design button in the toolbar of the diagram window (or press F6).
+You will probably get a message that there are unassigned address segments.
+Click Yes for auto-assigning them.

 HDL Wrapper for the diagram needs to be created: Go to Sources|Design Sources, right-click on "system", select "Create HDL Wrapper", and select "Let Vivado manage wrapper".